logdna/logdna-agent-v2/docs/README.md

 ### Configuring Events

-A Kubernetes&reg event is exactly what it sounds like: a resource type that is automatically generated when state changes occur in other resources, or when errors or other messages manifest across the system.
+A Kubernetes event is exactly what it sounds like: a resource type that is automatically generated when state changes occur in other resources, or when errors or other messages manifest across the system.
 Monitoring events is useful for debugging your Kubernetes cluster.

-By default, the LogDNA agent captures Kubernetes&reg events (and OpenShift&reg events, as well, since OpenShift&reg is built on top of Kubernetes&reg clusters).
+By default, the LogDNA agent captures Kubernetes events (and OpenShift events, as well, since OpenShift is built on top of Kubernetes clusters).

-To control whether the LogDNA agent collects Kubernetes&reg events, configure the `LOGDNA_LOG_K8s_EVENTS` environment variable using on of these two values:
+To control whether the LogDNA agent collects Kubernetes events, configure the `LOGDNA_LOG_K8s_EVENTS` environment variable using on of these two values:

 * `always` - Always capture events
 * `never` - Never capture events